Hector839/Mayhem-3-Zero-Hour/README.md

 single Terraformer fleet should be much easier to stop, even OCV.
 But the entire Xenon Empire will spread faster.
 - the OCV doesn't prefer sectors with high abnormal signals anymore.
 Most often they will just randomly expand 1 sector at a time, starting from their Maelstrom portal.
 But there is also a chance that an OCV invader fleet performs a deep strike which can target a distant sector up to 8 jumps away from the closest Xenon border!
 To prevent that an OCV deep strike wipes you out early just because of bad luck it cannot target player sectors until your empire is already well established.
 But it could still hit the NPC sector next door and then you afterwards, so be careful.
 - easy difficulty reduces the chance for an OCV deep strike and cuts the maximum range in half (4 jumps)
-- easy mode doubles the amount of jump beacons that the player can have before the Xenon will start to send scouts to infect them.
-It also slows the infection process down by a factor of 4, so that it takes them about 20-25min and you get a much better chance to send ships
+- doubled the amount of jump beacons that the player can have before the Xenon will start to send scouts to infect them.
+Easy mode doubles it once more and Hard mode allows only half of the base Mayhem 3 amount.
+- Easy mode slows the jump beacon infection process down by a factor of 4, so that it takes the Xenon Scout about 20-25min and you get a lot of time to send ships
-- hard mode increases the chance for an OCV deep strike and always adds +1 potential jump range to all their invasions so they expand in more unpredictable ways
+- hard mode increases the chance for an OCV deep strike and always adds +1 potential jump range to all their invasions so they might expand in unpredictable ways
 - on normal and hard difficulty the OCV starts the game with additional ships
 - between station kills OCV invaders randomly hesitate and just patrol the sector for a short while.
 This slows them down a bit.
 - added a t-file setting to modify the general OCV ship construction speed.
 With this new setting you have great control over how much these new 'Xenon Cycles' will even be a factor in your playthrough.
 Don't really like the mechanic and mostly want faction war?
 Then tone the OCV ship construction way down and they will probably never manage to threaten the galaxy.